Avaaz: Facebook’s algorithm drove 3.8 billion views of health misinformation

 These stories are being driven by sites such as RealFarmacy.com, which has more than 1.1 million followers on its Facebook page and shares stories about quarantine protests and discredited coronavirus cures.
 Another account, GreenMedInfo, has 540,000 followers and has recently said it is under threat of being deleted.

 Such pages are key sources for spreading misinformation, according to Avaaz, accounting for 43% of estimated views.
-Avaaz identified 42 Facebook accounts that spread health misinformation which have 28 million total followers.
+Avaaz identified 42 Facebook accounts that spread health misinformation that have 28 million total followers.
 In addition, these sites often interact to amplify their messages and make it harder for Facebook to track the spread of misinformation.

-The fact that so many of these misinformation sites have been active for several years and are out in the open with Pages versus being in closed Groups, seems to make the lack of action on Facebook’s part even more disturbing, Avaaz said in its report.
+The fact that so many of these misinformation sites have been active for several years and are out in the open with Pages, versus being in closed Groups, make the lack of action on Facebook’s part seem even more disturbing, Avaaz said in its report.

 “The findings of this report indicate Facebook is still failing at preventing the amplification of misinformation and the actors spreading it,” the report says.
-“Specifically, the findings in this section of the report strongly suggest that Facebook’s current algorithmic ranking process is either potentially being weaponized by health misinformation actors coordinating at scale to reach millions of users, and/or that the algorithm remains biased towards the amplification of misinformation, as it was in 2018.
+“Specifically, the findings in this section of the report strongly suggest that Facebook’s current algorithmic ranking process is either potentially being weaponized by health misinformation actors coordinating at scale to reach millions of users, and/or that the algorithm remains biased toward the amplification of misinformation, as it was in 2018.
 The findings also suggest that Facebook’s moderation policies to counter this problem are still not being applied effectively enough.”